As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 |Continental Divide Trail||Multiple||3100 Miles||5+ Months|

-This list is my wish list as the years move to get myself physically prepared for the longer distance hikes, figuring out my preferred foods and how I choose to travel when I need to think about NERO and ZEROs.
+This list is my wish list as the years move by to get myself mentally and physically prepared for the longer distance hikes, figure out my preferred foods, and how I choose to travel when I need to think about NERO and ZEROs.

 Gathering Resources (Time and Money)